retro-dev-rblx/Docs/objects/instances/bodyforce.md

 #### Description

-The BodyForce Instance will exerts a force on a BasePart in which it is parented to based off the BodyForce.Force property.
+The BodyForce object applies (or exerts) a force on the part to which it is parented.
+  If the magnitude of such a force is great enough, parts can begin to accelerate.
+  The force is determined by the BodyForce.Force property, and is defined on the three world axes.
+  See page for more information.

 #### Available to